-Application of this Part IV
+Application of Part IV of this Controller Policy

-This Part IV applies where individuals' personal data are protected under European data protection laws (including the General Data Protection Regulation).
+Part IV of this Controller Policy applies where individuals' personal data are protected under UK data protection laws (including the General Data Protection Regulation).
 This is the case when:

-- those individuals' personal data are processed in the context of the activities of a Group Member (or its third party processor) established in Europe; - a non-European Group Member (or its third-party processor) offers goods and services (including free goods and services) to those individuals in Europe; or - a non-European Group Member (or its third-party processor) monitors the behaviour of those individuals, as far as their behaviour takes place in Europe;
+- those individuals' personal data are processed in the context of the activities of a Group Member (or its third party processor) established in the UK; - a non-UK Group Member (or its third-party processor) offers goods and services (including free goods and services) to those individuals in the UK; or - a non-UK Group Member (or its third-party processor) monitors the behaviour of those individuals, as far as their behaviour takes place in the UK;

-and that Group Member then transfers those individuals' personal data to a non-European Group Member for processing under this Controller Policy.
+and that Group Member then transfers those individuals' personal data to a non-UK Group Member for processing under this Controller Policy.